-- 13.1 Immediately after the later of the: - Insured Person becoming totally and permanently disabled; and - date we receive claim forms for the total and permanent disability;

-we will reinstate the Death Benefit for that Insured Person by 100% of the TPD Benefit we have paid, provided the Insured Person survives for 14 days.
+- 13.1 Immediately after the later of the: - Insured Person becoming totally and permanently disabled; and - date we receive claim forms for the total and permanent disability, we will reinstate the Death Benefit for that Insured Person by 100% of the TPD Benefit we have paid, provided the Insured Person survives for 14 days.
 In addition, any premium payable on the reinstated Death Benefit will be waived for the life of the Policy.
-This will occur without you having to provide further evidence of health, occupation or pastimes.
+This will occur without you having to provide any further information about the Insured Person.

 13.2 The following conditions apply to the Double TPD Benefit, and the Death Benefit that has been reinstated:

-- you cannot reinstate more than the TPD Benefit we have paid; - you cannot exercise this benefit if a claim for a Terminal Illness Benefit or Living Benefit (or similar benefit) has been paid, or is in progress for the Insured Person; - the Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit; - the same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit; - if this benefit is not selected at the time of the original application, you will be subject to further underwriting assessment; - the Death Benefit will be automatically reinstated once the Insured Person is eligible.
-You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated; - this benefit is not available to an Insured Person with a general cover TPD Benefit; - this benefit is not available if the Multi-link Benefit is selected; - this benefit is not available after it has been exercised; - if the Double TPD Benefit applies, the TPD Buy Back Benefit is not available; and - this benefit ends on the review date on or following the Insured Person's 65th birthday.
+- You cannot reinstate more than the TPD Benefit we have paid. - You cannot exercise this benefit if a claim for a Terminal Illness Benefit or Living Benefit (or similar benefit) has been paid, or is in progress for the Insured Person. - The Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit. - The same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit. - If this benefit is not selected at the time of the original application, the Insured Person will be subject to further underwriting assessment. - The Death Benefit will be automatically reinstated once the Insured Person is eligible.
+You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated. - This benefit is not available to Insured Persons with a general cover TPD Benefit. - This benefit is not available if the Multi-link Benefit is selected. - · This benefit is not available after it has been exercised. - If the Double TPD Benefit applies, the TPD Buy Back Benefit is not available. - This benefit ends on the review date on or following the Insured Person's 65th birthday.